espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

 ## Preface

 Few days ago I came across to a use case I think is perfect to showcase how to create/use a stream.
 As part of my daily job I had to create a report from multiple databases sources and join together the data (ETL).
 In this article I will focus only on the MySQL data part to not go off-topic but this can be easily extended to any database.
+Also I the focus will be only on the stream itself and not on the data I was working with.
 The problem I was trying to solve was reading the data and processing it without loading the whole dataset in memory.
 Streams are an amazing abstraction to do this.

 ## Push vs Pull Streams
-When you approach streaming processing the main thing you need to know is whether you are using a push or a pull stream.
+When you approach stream processing, the main thing you need to know is whether you are using a _push_ or a _pull_ stream.
 Sometimes you have the choice over the stream type, sometimes you are forced to use the one your domain needs.

-The main difference here is that if you imagine the classical pattern producer-consumer you have two cases:
+Imagining the classic pattern producer-consumer you have two cases:

   - _Push_ --> The producer is producing messages independently from the consumer.
-If the consumer is faster than the producer everything is fine, if the producer is faster then you have a problem because you are flooding the consumer and it will end with it drowning.
+If the consumer is faster than the producer everything is fine, if the producer is faster then you have a problem, you are flooding the consumer and it will end up drowning.
 This effect is called _backpressure_ and you have to deal with it (unless the stream implementation you're using already provides a solution for that).
   - _Pull_ <-- The producer produces new messages only when the consumer asks for them.
 Here the consumer has control on the flow speed therefore you don't experience _backpressure_.

-Here I refer to messages as the values that your stream produces but obviously it can contain anything.
+Here I referred to messages as the values that your stream produces but obviously it can contain anything.

 ## Scalaz streams
 Scalaz streams are _pull_ streams and the producer abstraction is mapped on the trait `Process[+F[_], +O]`.
 In this trait, type `O` is the type of values the producer produces and `F` is an effect that is triggered when new values are requested from the consumer.
 Usually `F` is `Task` because we want to load data asynchronously.